Working with creditors to avoid bankruptcy

 Our attorneys can negotiate with creditors on your behalf

 Successfully dealing with debt in Ventura or Oxnard often means confronting your creditors directly.
-At Raichelson Law, P.C., our attorneys use their years of practical experience in debt relief and bankruptcy practice to aggressively and effectively negotiate on behalf of our clients.
+At the Law Office of Michael H. Raichelson, our attorneys use their years of practical experience in debt relief and bankruptcy practice to aggressively and effectively negotiate on behalf of our clients.
 Call our office today at 818-444-7770 or contact us online to schedule a no-cost initial consultation where one of our attorneys can review your situation and determine how we can best assist you.